AlexQuantschnig/webapp_project/README.md

 If you follwed the information correctly, you will see that the Server has started on your desired PORT.
 You can go to the Application by typing `localhost:PORT` in the URL Bar of you Browser.

 **The Port should be the one you chose in your `.env` file!**

+## Database

+The Database is just a simple table with the columns idTodo, title, dueDate, creationDate, completed and description.